bcvance/micromort-microservice/README.md

 Troubleshooting:
 ---------
-If the interpreter is not recognizing pip installations, ensure that your venv is activated, and that your Python interpreter is the one asoociated with your currently active venv.
+If the interpreter is not recognizing pip installations, ensure that your venv is activated, and that your Python interpreter is the one associated with your currently active venv.